Everything You Need to Know About California Expungements

 California Expungement Form

-Although expungement may relieve you from many of the consequences of having a criminal conviction, if you were convicted of a felony, it cannot restore your right to own or possess a firearm.
+Although expungement may relieve you from many of the consequences of having a conviction on your criminal record, if you were convicted of a felony, it cannot restore your right to own or possess a firearm unless you are qualified to do so following a PC 17b relief.
 If you were convicted of a misdemeanor you are not banned from owning or possessing a firearm under California law.

 SET UP A CONSULTATION TODAY